3.11. Aurora

 Change Aurora Service Configuration

-If you want to enable or disable the Aurora service on an or more assets, select them with the checkbox and use the Enable or Disable button.
-Alternatively you can use the play or stop action icon on a single asset to achieve the same.
+To enable or disable the Aurora service on one or more assets, select them with the checkbox and use the Enable or Disable button.
+Alternatively, use the play or stop action icon on a single asset to achieve the same.

 Go to Service Control > Aurora > Configurations > Add Configuration, enter a name and add the rulesets that should apply for this service configuration.
-No rulesets is a viable option, if you only want to use the non-sigma matching modules.
-You don't need to edit any other option as sane defaults are given.
+Using no rulesets is a valid option if you only want to use the non-Sigma matching modules.
+You do not need to edit any other option because the default settings are suitable for typical deployments.

 Create a Custom Aurora Configuration